acomito/react-material-ui-mapbox/README.md

 If you haven't seen Meteor 1.3's recommended application structure yet you may be wondering where the actual code is.

-Most of the app is in the import folder.
+Most of the app is in the `imports` folder.
 The UI is found in `imports/ui`.
 The API (methods, publications, schemas) can be found in `imports/api`

 ## Other Stuff
 * [How to Do a FAB in the corner] (http://stackoverflow.com/questions/35828991/make-material-ui-reactjs-floatingactionbutton-float)